smartcontractsyn/iSyn/README.md

 npm install truffle -g
 ```

-The command to run the simplest validation example:
+The commands to run the simplest validation example:

 ```bash
 cd validation